GHjiangtao2014/MySlide/_posts/2014-12-30-a-demo-blog.md

 published: true
 ---

 *Abstract:* Hello Github Pages!
 This is the genesis-page of my work pages.
+I will put some introduction of Github pages and some thing about HTML, CSS, Markdown.
+Hope that it will help my future works.

 <!--more-->
 ## 主要内容